 Exploratory Studies Course

-I am so happy that I took the LC103 course, it gave me reassurance that it was ok to be undecided and it opened my eyes to the all majors that Butler offers.
+I am so happy that I took the LC103 course, it gave me reassurance that it was ok to be undecided and it opened my eyes to all the majors that Butler offers.
 I don't think I would have been able to confidently declare my major as I did without the test results, job shadows, and support that I received from the class.
 I would strongly recommend it to undecided freshmen.

 —Kara Ribordy, Class of 2016, Psychology Major